 And there are still other factors that influence method choice.
 Some may need protection from STIs and will choose condoms to be used alone or in addition to another contraceptive method.
-Some people want a method (Continued on page 56)
+Some people want a method

 MALE CONDOM

 FEMALE CONDOM